christa-ux/Recyclon/README.md

 ## About

-Our app called "Smart Recycling" aims at improving the sorting of recyclables from non-recyclables using image recognition.
+Our app called "Recyclon" aims at improving the sorting of recyclables from non-recyclables using image recognition.

 When a user scans an object, the app returns a feedback to the user about the appropriate bin for that item.